• Tooth Extraction Carol Stream & Elgin, IL

 Oral Surgery for Impacted Wisdom Teeth

 In many cases, impacted wisdom teeth require oral surgical treatment.
 This is because they are located deep in the gums, making them more difficult to remove than fully erupted teeth.
 During the procedure, a local anesthetic is used to numb the area, and in some cases, sedation is recommended to help patients feel more comfortable and relaxed.
-The dentist or oral surgeon makes a small incision in the gums to access the impacted tooth.
-If the tooth is large or awkwardly positioned, it may be divided into smaller sections for easier removal.
-Once the tooth is removed, the area is cleaned, and the incision is closed with stitches if necessary.

 Our team at Carol Stream & Elgin Dental Associates is experienced in performing wisdom teeth extractions, including surgical extractions of impacted teeth.
 We prioritize patient comfort and take every step to ensure that the process is as smooth and pain-free as possible.